What's in, and what's out, as House nears vote on Biden bill

 — $90 billion for investments that would include funding maternal health, community violence initiatives, disadvantaged farmers, nutrition and pandemic preparation.

-— Cap out-of-pocket Medicare Part D costs for older Americans at $2,000 and reduce the price of insulin to no more than $35 a dose.
+— Out-of-pocket Medicare Part D costs for older Americans would be capped at $2,000 and the price of insulin reduced to no more than $35 a dose.

-— Establish a Medicare drug negotiation program.
+— A Medicare drug negotiation program would be established.
 Each year, the secretary of Health and Human Services would identify 100 brand-name drugs that lack price competition and from that list negotiate the price of up to 10 drugs in 2025, 15 in 2026 and 2027, and 20 thereafter.
 Insulin products must also be negotiated.
 A drug selected for negotiation would continue to be included in the program until competition enters the market.

 CHILD CARE